vcodecopenh264_web_logo

 Parameter Description

-id Video codec command ID according to VCodecCommand enum.
+id Video codec command ID according to the VCodecCommand enum.

 The VCodec.h file of the VCodec library defines IDs for parameters (VCodecParam enum) and IDs for commands (VCodecCommand enum).
 VCodecCommand declaration: